oblio360/hearthstone-blog/_posts/2015-10-26-hearthcraft-basics.md

 ---
 layout: post
 title: "HearthCraft Basics: what you need to know before you craft any card"
+tags: [ guide ]
 ---

 As you know, I've started writing a series of article about crafting Hearthstone cards.
 The series is called